Insight

 level of understanding.
 New teachers

-All teachers in the Group run retreats on a
+All teachers in the group run retreats and do

 |